claytongf/laravel-world-seed/README.md

 # World Seed Package for Laravel

-A Laravel package that contains information about countries, states, cities, currencies, languages and timezones
+A Laravel package that contains information about countries, states, cities, currencies, languages, countries translations and timezones

 ## Installation